ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 > Changing the order of preprocessors can also speed up your processing.
 For instance, if you want to extract a two-dimensional layer from a 3D field and re-grid it, the layer extraction should be done first.
 If you did it the other way around, then the regridding function would be applied to all the layers of your 3D cube and it would take much more time.
 {: .callout}

 Some preprocessor modules are always applied and do not need to be called.
 This includes the preprocessors that load the data, apply any fixes and save the data file afterwards.
 These do not need to be explicitly included in recipes.

 > ## Exercise: Adding more preprocessor steps
 >
 > Edit the [example recipe](LINK to episode #4) to first change the variable thetao, then add preprocessors to average over the latitude and longitude dimensions and finally average over the depth.
 Now run the recipe.
 >
 >> ## Solution
 >>
->>~~~YAML
+>>~~~yaml
 >> preprocessors:
 >>   prep_timeseries:
 >>     annual_statistics: